Borg 50FL Review

 The 50FL’s longer light cone makes it usefully easier to focus than, say, the 67FL.
 Focus is still very snappy, though.

 Pretty much instant.

-The star test surprised me, because I’d expected excellence.
-In truth, it’s quite under-corrected, possibly by design.
+The 50FL shows some under-correction, possibly by design for imaging.
 But in-focus stars revealed perfect diffraction rings around a larger than usual Airy disk (small aperture means large Airy disk).
 There was no false colour in the star test, even on Sirius.

 A magnification of 80x with a 5mm (in this case Nagler Type 6) eyepiece gives a great view of the Moon: super-sharp, high-contrast, with no false colour and a lot more detail than you might expect from 50mm.
 Things were just as good at 100x with a 4mm eyepiece.
 Upping the magnification to 114x with a 3.5mm eyepiece still gave an excellent view, with none of the softness or wash-out I got with the 45ED at higher powers.

 I was surprised by how much I could see on a Moon just past 1st quarter, with all the major highlights – Pitatus, the Great Wall, Clavius on the terminator, Tycho and the Appennines, Rima Hyginus too.
 Two days later I enjoyed Sinus Iridium on the terminator, with its wrinkle ridges and the pointed shadow of Promontarium Laplace.